 What to Look For in a Premium Ergonomic Chair

 Adjustable lumbar support.
 Your lower back curve is unique.
 Fixed lumbar designs work for some people and fail others.
 Manual adjustment like the Leap V2’s gives you control.
 Automatic adjustment like the Embody’s removes the guesswork but also removes the option to override.
+If you’ve had lumbar surgery or have a diagnosed condition, talk to a physical therapist before deciding — the right answer varies by spine.

 Warranty terms.
 At this price, demand at least 12 years.
 Check whether the warranty covers 24/7 use — some warranties void if the chair is used more than one shift per day.
+Both the Embody and Leap V2 cover round-the-clock commercial use; most cheaper chairs do not.

 Frequently Asked Questions